anyaevostinar/anyaevostinar.github.io/classes/201-s26/syllabus.md

 ### AI-Assistance
 In this new age of AI assistants everywhere, we need to cautiously navigate their relationship with academic honesty together.
 There are many many (many) ways that generative AI is (sort of) helping you and some are more clearly acceptable or unacceptable than others.
 I can't make an exhaustive list of what is allowed and isn't, because there is just too much and something new is going to pop up within the ten weeks of this term.
-I will do my best to guide you, but you also are going to need to use good judgement at times (and don't rely on the AI's judgement!).
+I will do my best to guide you, but you also are going to need to use good judgment at times (and don't rely on the AI's judgment!).

+Specifically, the programming assignments in this course are designed to help you learn the course material and develop problem-solving skills that are vital to computer science (and pretty useful in general).
+These assignments assume that **you will do the intellectual work required to complete them**, which includes processing the assignments as they're presented, actively engaging in the class material, and developing and testing your own ideas in your programming.
+Using genAI tools in any significant way will diminish the value of these assignments and ultimately hinder your learning.
+While these tools are being used extensively in software development now, you must first learn the concepts yourself so that you can identify when the tools are going off track and potentially causing giant security and functionality errors.

 Clearly unacceptable:
 * Pasting the entire assignment prompt into anything (even if you don't use the code that comes out)
 * Using GitHub Co-pilot extension in VSCode (If you already have it, [you must disable it](https://docs.github.com/en/copilot/configuring-github-copilot/configuring-github-copilot-in-your-environment#enabling-or-disabling-github-copilot) for all course work.)
 * Submitting for credit any code that you did not write yourself (and wasn't from the starter code).
 This class is about learning to write the code yourself after all!
+* Using gen AI of any kind on in-class exams.
+If you have AI-enabled prescription glasses, get in touch ASAP so we can agree on how to set reasonable bounds on them.
+* Having gen AI summarize a reading and write a prep check answer for you.

 Clearly acceptable:
-* Asking gen AI to give you practice exam questions to study
+* Asking gen AI to give you practice exam questions to study (and I'll provide a custom bot for this purpose)
 * Asking gen AI to explain a class concept that you are struggling with (but triple check it is giving accurate information!)
+* Using the provided custom chatbots to get acceptable help on the homeworks within the bounds that they are intended to be used (i.e. not purposefully breaking them)
+* Making an image to go along with your submission to something for fun (please cite and include the prompt)

 Borderline (i.e. you could easily slip into unacceptable):
-* Asking gen AI to help you understand what an assignment is asking
+* Asking outside gen AI to help you understand what an assignment is asking
-* Asking gen AI to help you understand a bug or error on an assignment
+* Asking outside gen AI to help you understand a bug or error on an assignment
-* Asking gen AI a question instead of coming to drop-in hours or posting to CampusWire
+* Asking outside gen AI a question instead of coming to drop-in hours or posting to CampusWire
+* Leaning on the provided chatbot too heavily for your assignments

-If you are in a borderline situation, you could try prefacing your request with something like the following:
+If you are in a borderline situation, you could try prefacing your request with something like the following (This is part of what I do with the custom chatbot to make sure it provides only acceptable help):
 "I'm working on a programming assignment and need some guidance.
 I'm not looking for the direct solution, but rather help understanding the concepts involved and strategies for approaching the problem.
 Could you please provide hints, explanations of relevant topics, or suggest debugging techniques based on my question, without giving away the exact code?"

 If I'm being honest, the most depressing thing about genAI to me on a personal level is that students are using it instead of coming to drop-in hours.
 I really love talking with you in drop-in hours or 1-on-1 meetings and helping students in that setting is my favorite part of this job.
 Please remember that you wouldn't be bothering me to come by, you would be making my day better.
 I doubt that the genAI can say the same.

+## Pair Programming
+Pair programming is a very common practice in computer science industry, where two programmers sit at a shared computer and both engage in the process of writing a program.
+One is the 'driver' at the keyboard for a block of time while the other is the 'navigator' that is watching and thinking through the overall program, as well as spotting typos.
+You switch roles regularly (every 10-15 minutes or whenever the navigator has an 'aha' moment) and are both fully engaged in the task for the whole time.
+This method of programming has been shown to be highly effective in producing better code (not necessarily in a shorter period of time though) and leading to a better understanding of the problem for both programmers.
+We'll use pair programming a lot during class time for several reasons: 1) as I said, it is very common in industry, so it's good for you to get comfortable with it; 2) it is used in many upper level courses at Carleton, so again good for you to be comfortable with it; 3) ultimately it improves the learning and understanding of the people involved; and 4) when you are struggling with new concepts, it can feel a lot more doable when you have someone else there who is struggling with you.

 ## Pedagogy
 This section discusses some of the pedagogical principles that you'll see in this class.